SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFindAgent/GetDefaultOrderByFromDesiredColumns.md

 Calculate the default orderby columns for a given provider and a set of desired columns.
 This is the same algorithm that is used by the Find service method.

-**Parameters:**
+## Parameters

- - **providerName** Provider name to calculate default orderby for
+* **providerName** Provider name to calculate default orderby for
- - **desiredColumns** Desired columns (return fields), used in the orderby calculation.
+* **desiredColumns** Desired columns (return fields), used in the orderby calculation.
 You can generally only order by columns that have been set as 'desired'.

 **Returns:** NSArchiveOrderByInfo[]